jeremydumais/TeacherHelper/README.md

 * Light
 * Dark

+Report(s) :
+* Class assessments summary report

-_The development of reports are coming..._
+_The development of the other reports are coming..._

 ### Download latest binaries